sudharsan-selvaraj/codetest-vcc/README.md

 #### Overcoming the problems in Async mode:

-It's not clear that by choosing `Async` it is now necessary to introduce `await` keywork before each and every asyncronous methods.
+It's now clear that by choosing `Async` it is now necessary to introduce `await` keywork before each and every asyncronous methods.
 For example,

 ```javascript